jminor/cardmaker/README.md

 The output size and DPI are determined entirely by the template SVGs.
 CardMaker uses Inkscape's page area to determine the output region.

-## Printing
+## Someday Maybe

+Here are features that may someday be added.
+If you want to contribute to any of these features, pull requests are welcome :)

-TODO: Combining output images into grids for easy printing.
+- Combining output images into grids for easy printing.
+- Toggle on/off SVG layers based on spreadsheet columns.
+- Nesting/instancing of templates within templates (for SVG symbols/icons, etc.)
+- Recursive substitution (e.g. `{Body Text}` -> `{tap}: Add {red_mana} to your mana pool.` -> text with inline symbols)